antibrand/system/wp-content/themes/unbranded-theme/README.md

 # theme

 A basic starter theme for your website management system.
+This included as the default the in the [unbranded website management system](https://github.com/ControlledChaos/unbranded-wms).

 ![theme screenshot](https://raw.githubusercontent.com/ControlledChaos/unbranded-theme/master/screenshot.jpg)